felixlu/awesome-stars/README.md

 ## TypeScript

+- [nukeop/nuclear](https://github.com/nukeop/nuclear) - Streaming music player that finds free music for you
 - [modelcontextprotocol/servers](https://github.com/modelcontextprotocol/servers) - Model Context Protocol Servers
-- [samanhappy/mcphub](https://github.com/samanhappy/mcphub) - A unified hub for centralized management and dynamic organization of multiple MCP servers into streamable HTTP (SSE) endpoints, with support for flexible routing strategies
+- [samanhappy/mcphub](https://github.com/samanhappy/mcphub) - A unified hub for centralized management and dynamic organization of multiple MCP servers/APIs into streamable HTTP (SSE) endpoints, with support for flexible routing strategies
 - [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js to build reliable crawlers.
 In JavaScript and TypeScript.
 Extract data for AI, LLMs, RAG, or GPTs.
 Download HTML, PDF, JPG, PNG, and o
 - [plait-board/drawnix](https://github.com/plait-board/drawnix) - 开源白板工具（SaaS），一体化白板，包含思维导图、流程图、自由画等。All in one open-source whiteboard tool with mind, flowchart, freehand and etc.
 - [AykutSarac/jsoncrack.com](https://github.com/AykutSarac/jsoncrack.com) - ✨ Innovative and open-source visualization application that transforms various data formats, such as JSON, YAML, XML, CSV and more, into interactive graphs.